 Zydeco is a term synonymous with Louisiana Cajun culture.
-It comes from the rapid enunciation of the French for beans: les haricots, in which the “z” sound of the “s” runs into the next word.
-So in rapid speech, it comes out a bit like “zydeco”.
+It comes from the rapid pronunciation of the French word for beans: les haricots, in which the “z” sound of the final “s” les is elided into the next word or haricots.
+So in rapid speech, it comes out sounding a bit like phonetically pronounced “zydeco”.

-We ate something like this at a buffet once in Louisiana and both loved it.
-I think I came up with a pretty close facsimile as mine comes close in flavor to what we ate at the restaurant.
-Though you can use any Atkins-acceptable smoked sausage (without sugar, dry milk and fillers), this would be even better with Tasso or Andouille dry-cured sausage if you can get it.
-This recipe is suitable for Induction.
+We ate something like this years ago at a buffet restaurant in Sulpher Springs, LA (I believe it was called Cajun Charlie’s).
+Unlikely flavor pairings, but we just loved it!
+I’ve come up with a pretty close facsimile you might like to try sometime.
+Though you can use any Atkins-acceptable smoked sausage (without unacceptable fillers), this would be even better with Tasso or Andouille dry-cured sausage if you can one of them in your area.
+This recipe is suitable for Atkins Induction Phase.